AcademySoftwareFoundation/rez/README.md

 ## Introduction

-Rez is a cross-platform, GPL-licensed python library and set of utilities for building and installing packages, and resolving environments containing these packages at runtime, avoiding version conflicts.
+Rez is a cross-platform, LGPL Licensed python library and set of utilities for building and installing packages, and resolving environments containing these packages at runtime, avoiding version conflicts.
 The main tools are: